-The Stampriet Transboundary Aquifer, the ONLY year-round fresh water source in the dry south-eastern part of Namibia, faces pollution threats from proposed uranium mining via in situ leaching.
+The Stampriet Transboundary Aquifer, the ONLY year-round fresh water source in the dry south-eastern part of Namibia, faces potential pollution threats from a proposed high risk uranium mining project using in situ leaching.
 High risks of radioactive and toxic heavy metal contamination in our drinking water, necessitate urgent action to protect our livelihoods, wildlife, economic activities and the health of our people.
 Your immediate assistance is critical to stop this looming crisis.

 Stampriet Aquifer Uranium Mining Association